vosong10003-netizen/car-sale-dashboard/README.md

 - Top market: **USA** ($3.14M, 33% of revenue)
 - Top product: **2001 Ferrari Enzo** ($190,755)

-## 📷 Preview

-> Dark-themed dashboard with purple/blue accent colors, 5 chart types, and a ranked product table.

 ## 🔍 How It Was Built

 1. Parsed the MySQL `.sql` dump using Python (regex-based row extraction)